AlvianOng/AlvianOng/README.md

 Developer
 ---------

 Alvian is a Front-End Web Developer with a passion for creating user-friendly websites that meet customer needs.
 He is a full-time Developer with 2 years of experience in Software Development.
-Current Stack: Next.js, TypeScript, Apollo Client, TailwindCSS or Chakra UI
+Current Stack: Next.js, TypeScript, Apollo Client, TailwindCSS, react-hook-form, zod.

 * 🌍  I'm based in Medan, Indonesia
 * 🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/alvianonggo/)